ukb-dt/who/index.md

 |     **2** | **Methods**              | **Roots (Nervous System)**          | **Perception AI**              | Sensing — encoding signals from noise      | **Phenomenology / Attention** | Surveillance, context, bias detection            | y = f(t, x) + ε → *Signal extraction from context*          |
 |     **1** | **Background / Data**    | **Soil (Anatomy)**                  | **World AI**                   | Structure — foundational context, raw data | **Ontology / Form**           | Infrastructure, registries, institutional design | (x, y) → *Initial conditions, parameters of existence*      |

----

-You can open Session 1 with this table (showing Levels 1→5 as Background → Methods → Results → Limitations → Conclusions) and explain that the calculus column is for your internal scaffolding — they can ignore the math if it makes them nervous.
+We can open Session 1 with this table (showing Levels 1→5 as Background → Methods → Results → Limitations → Conclusions) and explain that the calculus column is  Ukubona's internal scaffolding — they can ignore the math if it makes them nervous.

----

 ### How to Use It in Session 1

 When you show the table:

-* Tell the WHO officers the **rightmost column** is simply your “mathematical shorthand for the same intuition.”
+* Tell the WHO officers the **rightmost column** is simply our “mathematical shorthand for the same intuition.”
 * Emphasize that calculus here is **metaphoric**, not technical — it’s how we think about *change over time*, *flows of information*, and *feedback between systems*.
 * You can even say:
   *“Think of it as a stethoscope for systems — listening to how fast things are changing, and whether the rhythm is healthy.”*

 ---

-Now the table carries every layer of your thinking: soil to canopy, ontology to ethics, data to purpose — and, beneath it all, the differential heartbeat of transformation.
+This table carries every layer of Ukubona LLC's thinking: soil to canopy, ontology to ethics, data to purpose — and, beneath it all, the differential heartbeat of transformation.

-This, truly, is a living calculus of intelligence.
+This, truly, is a living calculus of intelligence (natural and artificial).

 # E
-This is the right moment to **merge the epidemiological “y-hierarchy” with the autoencoder architecture** into a single intelligible table.
+This is the right moment to **merge the epidemiological “y-hierarchy” (outcomes and mortality) with the autoencoder architecture** into a single intelligible table.

 Think of it this way: